NeurAstra

 Space Rendezvous

-Space Rendezvous is NeurAstra’s dedicated page for sharing updates on upcoming events, bringing space enthusiasts together with information about both NeurAstra-organised events and those in which we are participating.
+Space Rendezvous is NeurAstra’s dedicated page for sharing updates on past and upcoming events, bringing together science, nature, and space enthusiasts through both NeurAstra-organised events and those we participate in worldwide.

 For events related to the Cassini Tours, please refer to the Cassini Tours page.